LauritsSkov/Introgression-detection/README.md

 ---

 The whole pipeline we will run looks like this.
 In the following section we will go through all the steps on the way
+NOTE: The outgroup files, mutation rate files and callability files are now premade!
+They can be downloaded in hg38 and hg19 here: https://doi.org/10.5281/zenodo.10806733
+But keep reading along if you want to know HOW the files were generated!

 ```note
 hmmix create_outgroup -ind=individuals.json -vcf=*.bcf -weights=strickmask.bed -out=outgroup.txt -ancestral=homo_sapiens_ancestor_GRCh37_e71/homo_sapiens_ancestor_*.fa -refgenome=referencegenome/*fa